The Beeches wants to providing a website that is accessible to the widest possible audience, regardless of technology or ability.

 We are working to increase the accessibility and usability of our website and in doing so adhere to many of the available standards and guidelines.

 We are committed to putting people who use our services first.
 This includes collecting and responding to their views and experiences and ensuring that they can access the information they need to make informed choices about their care.

 We want to make sure that everyone is able to obtain the information we provide and is able to communicate with us in ways that meet their individual needs.
-Our accessible communications policy sets out how we are achieving these aims.

 We do not use colour to convey vital information.